WordPress/wordpress-playground/packages/docs/site/docs/11-architecture/18-host-your-own-playground.md

     ../wp-cli.phar --allow-root import /root/content.xml --authors=create
 ```

 This assumes that you have put a WXR export file named `content.xml` in the folder `packages/playground/compile-wordpress/build-assets`.
-You may want to add its path to `.gitignore`.
+You can add its path to `.gitignore`.